Particular/docs.particular.net/samples/dynamodb/lambda/sample.md

 1. From the **ClientUI** window, press <kbd>Enter</kbd> to send a `PlaceOrder` message to the trigger queue.
 2. The AWS Lambda will receive the `PlaceOrder` message and will start the `OrderSaga`.
 3. The `OrderSaga` will publish an `OrderReceived` event.
 4. The AWS Lambda receives the `OrderReceived` event which is handled by the `BillCustomerHandler` and the `StageInventoryHandler`.
-After a delay, each handler publishes an event, `CustomerBilled` and `InventoryStaged` respectively.
+After a delay, each handler publishes an event, `CustomerBilled` and `InventoryStaged`, respectively.
 5. The AWS Lambda will receive the events.
 Once both events are received, the `OrderSaga` publishes an `OrderShipped` event.
-6. The **ClientUI** will handle the `OrderShipped` event and log to the console.
+6. The **ClientUI** will handle the `OrderShipped` event and log a message to the console.

 ## Code walk-through